 Wild rabbits have a life expectancy of about two years.
 However, they usually live for a little over a year.
 Many factors hinder wild rabbits from living longer than their domesticated counterparts, which can live for over four years.
-Disease, predators, harsh weather conditions, and lack of sufficient water and food hugely influence how long wild rabbits live.
+Disease, predators, harsh weather conditions, and lack of food and water influence how long wild rabbits live.

 The smell and view of freshly fallen snow blanketing the world around you often seem picturesque and enthralling.
-But have you ever paused and asked yourself how wild rabbits survive winter?
+But these cold months are extremely difficult for rabbits.

-One of the greatest misconceptions about wild animals is that they hibernate during winter.
-Unlike other wild mammals such as bears that hibernate during winter, rabbits DO NOT hibernate during winter.
-If anything, they tend to behave almost the same way they do through the seasons, except that they change their survival tactics depending on the seasons.
+One of the greatest misconceptions about rabbits is that they hibernate during winter.
+Unlike some other wild animals that hibernate during winter, rabbits do not.
+They behave almost the same way through the other seasons but change their survival tactics depending on the seasons.

-Although it may seem like rabbits disappear during winter, they don’t.
-Wild rabbits usually dig burrows in the ground or use thick shrubs to build nests to survive in winter.
-Those that cannot dig their holes often look for abandoned burrows, which they turn their homes during winter.
+Although it may seem like rabbits disappear during winter, they are still there.
+Wild rabbits usually dig burrows in the ground or use thick shrubs to build dens to survive in winter.
+Those that cannot build their holes often look for abandoned burrows, which they turn into homes during winter.

-These burrows are essential in keeping them warm and protecting them from harsh winter elements and predators.
+These are essential in keeping them warm and protecting them from harsh winter elements and predators.

-Like many other wild mammals in seasonal environments, rabbits are somewhat limited during winter.
-Rabbits are 100% herbivorous, and much of the vegetation they eat during warmer seasons is either covered in snow or gone during winter.
+Like many other wild mammals, rabbits are limited during winter.
+Rabbits are herbivores, and much of the vegetation they eat during warmer seasons are either covered in snow or gone during winter.

-During such times, wild rabbits will gnaw and chew on the bark of trees and small woody plants.
-They will also move closer to nearby urban areas to scavenge for grains blown from nearby agricultural fields.
+Wild rabbits will gnaw and chew on the bark of trees and small woody plants.
+They will also move closer to urban areas to scavenge for food and grain.

-Even though we’ve mentioned that rabbits are strictly herbivorous, they can sometimes resort to eating their feces and small insects if the situation becomes worse.
+Even though we’ve mentioned that rabbits are strictly herbivorous, they will sometimes resort to eating their feces and small insects if the situation worsens.

 It’s been noted that only 30% of wild rabbits survive winter.
-While this figure may not be exact, it’s a clear indication that rabbits’ high mortality rates occur during winter.
-This is because food is scarce, and the rabbits also face increased risk from predators struggling for food.
+While this figure may not be exact, it indicates that rabbits’ high mortality rates occur during winter.
+Because food is scarce, the rabbits also face increased risk from predators struggling for food.

 How Do Rabbits Survive in North American Deserts?

-Several rabbit species are native to the deserts, arid, and dry shrubland of North America.
-In the United States, such rabbits can be found through the Plains states from northern Mexico, west Texas, and Nevada to eastern Montana.
+Several rabbit species are native to North America’s deserts and arid shrubland.
+In the United States, rabbits can be found through the Plains states from northern Mexico, west Texas, and Nevada to eastern Montana.

-Rabbits have to undergo several adaptations to survive in the desert, as discussed below.
+As discussed below, Rabbits must undergo several adaptations to survive in the desert.

-The structure of these long ears can regulate blood flow by dilating the blood vessels.
-This, in turn, allows heat to escape from the rabbit’s body, thus cooling him in the process.
+The structure of the ears can regulate blood flow by dilating the blood vessels.
+This allows heat to escape the rabbit’s body, thus cooling them down.
 This process also helps the rabbit conserve water by reducing water loss, which may occur through sweating or panting.

 Water Intake and Conservation

-There’s no doubt that water is hard to come by in desert regions and wild rabbits seem to be naturally aware of this scarcity.
-But because water is so vital to their bodies and they cannot do without it, wild rabbits have developed ways of conserving water in their bodies.
+W#ater is hard to come by in desert regions, and wild rabbits seem to be naturally aware of the scarcity.
+However, because water is so vital to their bodies and they cannot do without it, wild rabbits have developed ways of conserving water.

 Besides getting water from the types of food they eat, such as cacti, twigs, grasses, and desert leaves, wild rabbits survive in the desert by developing water-retaining adaptations.
-For instance, wild rabbits often eat their feces to get as much moisture as possible.
+Wild rabbits often eat their feces to get as much moisture as possible.

 Feet and Fur

-Desert sand and land are hot.
-For this reason, rabbits have developed large feet that are covered with layers of fur.
-While foot fur is essential in keeping the rabbit warm during winter, it also protects its delicate sole from hot sand and heat from the ground.
-Again, the rest of the rabbit’s body fur tends to be reddish-brown to offer desert camouflage.
+Desert sand is extremely hot, and rabbits have developed large feet covered with layers of fur.
+While the fur is essential in keeping the rabbit warm during winter, it also protects its sole from the hot sand and heat from the ground.
+The body fur tends to be reddish-brown to offer desert camouflage.

-Another way to keep cool and survive in the desert is by staying away from the sun or hot temperature during the hottest time of the day.
+Another way to survive in the desert is by staying away from the sun or hot temperatures during the hottest time of the day.
 Generally, rabbits become active at night and remain in their burrows or shady areas during the day.